hectorjsmith/antaeus/docs/MajorDecisions.md

 ## Retrying Payments
 In certain cases, invoices that fail to be charged will be retried automatically.
 I decided to set this up as follows:
 - Network Errors: Can be retried after 1 hour
-- Not enough funds: Can be retried after 1 day
+- Not enough funds errors: Can be retried after 1 day

 All other errors are not automatically retried.